wso2/docs-choreo-dev/en/docs/integrate-and-manage-external-services/integrate-and-manage-gen-ai-services.md

 Before registering a GenAI service, obtain the following details from the service provider:
  - API key.
  - Service URL.
  - Other necessary parameters.
-For example, client credentials, etc.
+For example, client credentials.

 To register a GenAI service, follow these steps:

 !!! note
-     Ensure you register the service at an appropriate level depending on the service usage.
+     Ensure that you register the service at the appropriate level depending on the usage.
 If the service must be shared among multiple projects, register it at the organization level.
 Otherwise, register it at the project level.

 ### Step 1: Select a service provider